-While we work hard to permanently protect intact forests and free flowing rivers as Wilderness and Wild & Scenic Rivers, it is also important to restore what we have lost.
-In the Olympic and Cascade Mountain Ranges alone there is an estimated loss of around 90% of historic old-growth forests; and of the 9 million acres of national forest within Washington 80% are fragmented by roads.
-The math on what we could gain through restoration shows seemingly endless possibilities, however there are limitations.
+While we work to permanently protect intact forests and free-flowing rivers as Wilderness and Wild & Scenic Rivers, it is also important to restore what we have lost.
+In the Olympic and Cascade Mountain Ranges alone there is an estimated loss of around 90% of historic old-growth forests, and of the 9 million acres of national forest within Washington, 80% are fragmented by roads.
+The math on what we could gain through restoration shows seemingly endless possibilities, though there are limitations.

 The total cost of the project was $300 million.
 Restoration efforts can be expensive but are an important conservation activity.
 That’s why we work both to protect what we have and restore what we’ve lost.

 Washington Wild is a founding member of the Washington Wilderness Restoration Initiative (WWRI), a coalition of environmental organizations, outdoor recreation groups, and state agencies working to maintain Forest Service roads and trails that provide access and reclaim old decaying logging roads to re-establish healthy ecosystems.

 Since 2008, the Legacy Roads and Trails (LRT) Initiative has provided $430 million nationwide to:

 - Stormproof or maintain 2,112 miles of forest roads

 - Maintain 105 miles of trails